The last chapter in My Crochet Career can be summed up in this one comment:

 And, when you’re crocheting in public with a newborn, people ask you to make things.

-That happened all the time, so I made business cards.
+That happened all the time, so I made crochet business cards.

-And, I came up with a pricing system I thought was reasonable.
+I came up with a pricing system for all the items I could make that I thought was reasonable.

 Crochet hats were $5 each, and I charged the cost of yarn times 2, maybe 3, for crochet blankets.